Simulation Inputs

 Transformation Induced Plasticity Effect

-Austenite is not stable at room temperature under equilibrium conditions.
-An austenitic microstructure is retained at room temperature with the combined use of a specific chemistry and controlled thermal cycle.
-Deformation from sheet forming provides the necessary energy to allow the crystallographic structure to change from austenite to martensite.
+Deformation from sheet forming or from crash impact provides the necessary energy to allow the crystallographic structure to change from austenite to martensite.
 There is insufficient time and temperature for substantial diffusion of carbon to occur from carbon-rich austenite, which results in a high-carbon (high strength) martensite after transformation.
-Transformation to high strength martensite continues as deformation increases, as long as retained austenite is still available to be transformed.
+Strengthening also occurs from the dislocations formed in the adjacent ferrite required to accommodate the volume increase associated with the austenite-to-martensite transformation.

 Alloys capable of the TRIP effect are characterized by a high ductility – high strength combination.
 Such alloys include 1st Gen AHSS TRIP steels, as well as several 3rd Gen AHSS grades like TRIP-Assisted Bainitic Ferrite, Carbide Free Bainite, and Quench & Partition Steels.